Klinkaroo/Klinkaroo.github.io/_posts/2025-04-12-camping-trailer-coax.md

 ## Outside TV Connection

-The white coax from the powered wall plate receives the same signal as the wall plate connection.
+The white coax from the powered wall plate mirrors the signal sent to the main interior TV connection, allowing for an outdoor TV setup under the awning.
 It leads to the front-side exterior TV mount, located under the awning.
 This gives you the option to watch OTA or cable TV outside, depending on the wall plate switch setting.

 ## Winegard Air 360+ and Gateway 4G Prewire